Seapost -> United States Sea Posts

 This cover was posted on the Atlantic route from the SS Leviathan in 1927 with a number 10 in the postmark.
 It was used from 1927 until 1934.

-For the moment, the following will be found very useful:
+The following will be found very useful:

 The Transatlantic Post Office, by Roger Hosking, Oxted, June 1979.